zowe/zowe-explorer-vscode/docs/README-Conformance.md

 For more details, technical guidance, and code samples for achieving these criteria see the [README-Extending.md](README-Extending.md).

+Throughout this document you find the following terminology being used:

+- _Extender_: The organization or developer producing an extension for Zowe Explorer.
+- _Zowe Explorer Extension_: An installable piece of software that provides new functionality to Zowe Explorer or uses/calls services provided by Zowe Explorer.
+An extension can be a VS Code extension as well as a Zowe CLI Plugin or an independent piece of software.
+The conformance criteria below call out conformance requirements for three typical types of Zowe Explorer extensions, but it is possible that more kinds of extensions are possible.
+If such new extension kinds surface then Zowe Explorer APIs and this document could be expanded to support them in the future.
+- _Zowe Explorer VS Code extension_: Refers to a Zowe Explorer extension that is a VS Code extension that is installed in addition to Zowe Explorer ad that has a VS Code extension dependency to Zowe Explorer.
+- _Zowe SDKs_ are [SDKs published by the Zowe project](https://docs.zowe.org/stable/user-guide/sdks-using) that provides various APIs for writing Zowe-based capabilities in general.

 These Zowe Conformance criteria are applicable to the latest Zowe v1 LTS Release.

 - [Zowe Explorer - Zowe v1](#zowe-explorer---zowe-v1)